course-dprep/imdb-runtime-ratings/README.md

 | `logVotes`      | Control           |  Derived            | log10(`numVotes`).
 Interpreted as +1 = 10x more votes                           |
 | `Intercept`     | Derived           |  Model              | Comedy movie, 2011-2015, mean `runtimeMinutes`, mean `logVotes`                 |

+To ensure data quality and meaningful analysis, we applied the following filters to the dataset:

+1) Runtime filter: We excluded movies with a runtime below 30 minutes.

+Rationale: Very short films (e.g., shorts, experimental pieces) are structurally different from feature-length movies, and including them would bias our analysis of how runtime affects ratings.

+2) Vote count filter: We excluded movies with fewer than 50 votes.

+Rationale: IMDb ratings for movies with very few votes are often unstable and unreliable.
+Setting a threshold of 50 votes ensures that our dataset contains movies with sufficient audience engagement to provide a more representative measure of audience opinion.
 ## Method

 - What methods do you use to answer your research question?